askplatypus/PPP-WebUI/README.md

 ```
 window.config = {
 	pppCoreUrl: 'FULL URL OF YOUR INSTALL OF THE CORE PPP MODULE',
-	pppLoggerUrl: 'FULL URL OF YOUR INSTALL OF THE LOGGER PPP MODULE'
+	pppLoggerUrl: 'FULL URL OF YOUR INSTALL OF THE LOGGER PPP MODULE',
+	allowedLanguages: ['en']
 }
 ```

+With `allowedLanguages` the list of allowed languages.
+The first one is the default one.

 Just browse with your favorite browser to the `index.html` file.